 - Installing a Roof Overlay

 - Roof Replacements: Types of Roofing Materials

 - Cost of a Roof Replacement

 Roofing Fundamentals and What to Expect

-Installing a new roof over your and your family’s heads is one of the more daunting tasks for most homeowners and property owners, even the ones who are handy around the house and comfortable with various home repairs.
+Installing a roof is one of the more daunting tasks for most homeowners and property owners.

-From determining the types of materials to use, the various components required, and working with roofing contractors to get an estimate and develop a plan for your new roof and the removal of the existing one (along with dealing with your insurance company if applicable), the new roof installation process is complicated.
+From determining the types of materials to working with roofing contractors to get an estimate and develop a plan (along with dealing with your insurance company if applicable), the new roof installation process is complicated.

-This goes doubly so if you are getting your roof replaced after a major disaster or weather event when you may be displaced from your home and dealing with all of the other issues or problems caused by needing to fix or replace your roof as soon as possible – the least of which might be your insurance company and ensuring that you get the appropriate payout for the costs of your new roof.
+This is even more daunting if you are getting your roof replaced after a major disaster where you may be displaced from your home and dealing with other issues caused – the least of which might be your insurance company and ensuring that you get the appropriate payout for the costs of your roof.

-There’s also something to be said about the value of replacing your roof – if you are planning on moving and selling your property in the near future, a new roof can add some significant worth to your home and give potential buyers an incentive to choose your property over other comparable options.
+If you are planning on moving and selling your property soon, a new roof can also add some significant worth to your home and give potential buyers an incentive to choose your property over other comparable options.

-Like anything else, the price of a new roof depends on a range of factors, such as:
+Like anything else, the price of a roof depends on a range of factors, such as: